vsimakhin/web-logbook/README.md

 # Changelog

+## [Unreleased]

+- New: Added Track and Attachments columns for the logbook table.
+Shows if a flight record has a track attached and amount of the attachments.
+Hidden by default

 ## [3.8.0] - 06.09.2025

 - New: Added a support to change the naming for the standard fields on the flight record page and all the tables (logbook and stats)